TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 121/Psalms 121.2.md

 ---

-My help [cometh] from Jehovah, Who made heaven and earth.
+My help comes from Yahweh, who made heaven and earth.